 It has

-TM4C123GH6PM microcontroller contains two PWM modules and each PWM modules consists of 4 generator blocks and 4 control blocks.
+TM4C123GH6PM microcontroller contains two PWM Channels and each PWM Channel consists of 4 generator blocks and 4 control blocks.
 Furthermore, each PWM generator provides two PWM output signals.
-Hence, we can get total 16 PWM signals from TM4C123 Tiva Launchpad.
+Hence, we can get a total of 16 PWM signals from the TM4C123 Tiva Launchpad.
 Check this in-depth guide on TM4C123 PWM:

 32 Channel DMA